waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Failure to adhere to this protocol is the root cause of all major strategic failures and wasted turns.

 # Strategic Protocol
+- **CONSULT KNOWLEDGE BASE:** I MUST consult my own map markers and notepad before EVERY navigational decision to avoid re-exploring confirmed dead ends or repeating solved puzzles.
+This is my most critical failure point.
 - **PLAN-EXECUTE-VERIFY CYCLE:**
   1. **CONSULT KNOWLEDGE BASE:** Before forming ANY plan, I MUST consult my notepad and map markers to avoid repeating mistakes or ignoring solved puzzles.
   2. **METHODICAL EXPLORATION:** When arriving in a new or isolated area (especially via a one-way path), I MUST systematically explore every single reachable tile before using any exits to avoid missing hidden paths or triggers.
+- **PROACTIVE OBSTACLE MANAGEMENT:** When a plan is repeatedly interrupted by a variable element (like a moving NPC), I must immediately switch to a deterministic strategy (like using `stun_npc`) instead of retrying the same failed approach.
+Deferring this is a strategic failure.
 - **Tool Definition Errors:** If `define_tool` fails with an 'identical script' error, it means the proposed change has already been successfully applied in a previous turn.
 Do not retry the same definition; proceed with the next action.
 - **NPC Interactions:** Some interactions, like battling a trainer, can be multi-step.
 Ensure all initial dialogue is cleared with 'A' presses before the main event (like the battle) will trigger.
 Non-Battling NPCs: Not all moving NPCs are trainers.
 If an NPC's dialogue repeats without initiating a battle after multiple interaction attempts (direct, line-of-sight), they are likely a non-battling character.
 Do not get stuck in an interaction loop; update markers and move on.
 - **Pathfinding Logic:** If a path is repeatedly blocked or a tool reports 'No path found,' do not assume you are soft-locked.
 Re-examine the map visually for alternative routes like ledges or other one-way tiles that may have been missed.
+Long automated paths are unreliable due to off-screen and moving NPCs; break them into smaller, visually confirmed segments.
 - **Dialogue & Movement:** I must ensure all dialogue boxes are closed by pressing 'A' before attempting any movement inputs.
 Trying to move with text on screen will fail.
 - **Agent-based fixes must be verified in both simple and complex scenarios before a tool is considered fully functional.
 A fix for one case may not cover all failure conditions.
 - **Exploration Before Puzzles:** Prioritize exploring all reachable areas of a new map before attempting complex puzzles to ensure all context and potential clues have been gathered.